DataDavidProjects/rageformatter-nextjs/README.md

 ## 🇮🇹 Made for Italians

 Because we know how passionate we can get!
-This app understands and respects the Italian flair, turning even the most heated rants into polite prose.
+This app understands and respects the Italian flair, turning even the most heated rants into polite office prose.

 ## 🍝 Usage

 1. Visit the webapp.
-2. Type in your spicy message.
+2. Type in your working message.
 3. Click on **"Format!"**.
-4. Enjoy a plate of well-cooked, courteous words ready for serving!
+4. Enjoy a plate of well-cooked, lame corporate words ready for serving!

 ## 📌 Notes

-While the app is a fun tool, always make sure to double-check your messages before sending.
-We aim for accuracy, but it's always good to ensure your message is conveyed correctly.
+While the app is a fun tool, always make sure to double-check your messages before sending them.
+It's always good to ensure your message is conveyed correctly.

 ## 🤝 Contribute